n795113/solana-by-example/src/hello/client-rust.md

 - Check the signer has enough SOL to pay the transaction
 - Send and confirm the transaction

-Here is the simple Rust client.
+Here is a simple Rust client.

 Create a project called `client_rust`
 ```bash